Warren Miller (director)

 Warren A. Miller (October 15, 1924 – January 24, 2018) was an American ski and snowboarding filmmaker.
 He was the founder of Warren Miller Entertainment and produced, directed and narrated films until 1988.
 His published works include over 750 sports films, several books and hundreds of non-fiction articles.
 Miller was inducted into the U.S. Ski Hall of Fame (1978), the Colorado Ski Hall of Fame (1995), and was awarded Lifetime Achievement Awards from the International Skiing History Association (2004) and the California Ski Industry Association (2008).

-Biography

 Early years

 Warren Anthony Miller was born in Hollywood, Los Angeles, to Helena Humphrey Miller and Albert Lincoln Miller.
 He had two older sisters, Mary Helen Miller and Betty Jane "BJ" Miller.

 As a young man he took up the hobbies of skiing, surfing, and photography.
 At the age of 18, with the U.S. ten months into World War II, he enlisted in the U.S. Navy and served in the South Pacific.
 On Christmas vacation in 1944, he first filmed skiing with a borrowed camera in Yosemite.